 Do you want to stand out in the job market?
 Employers across a whole range of sectors from business to health care, government, social service, education, and non-profit work look for employees who can work with diverse people and are globally minded.
 No matter what your current major, we offer options that can turn your dossier from ordinary to extraordinary.

-The Religious Studies Program offers a major (BS or BA), a 21 credit minor that can be combined with any major on campus, as well as a variety of course options that satisfy General Education Foundations and Issues requirements.
+The Religious Studies Program offers a major (BS or BA), a 21 credit minor that can be completed online if desired and combined with any major on campus, as well as a variety of course options that satisfy General Education Foundations and Issues requirements.
 Students considering graduate school may also benefit from the new 4+1 Program with Western Michigan University (WMU) that allows Grand Valley students enrolled in the Religious Studies Program to count up to 12 credits of undergraduate coursework toward a Master of Arts in Comparative Religion at WMU.
 This means graduating with a Bachelor's and Master's Degree in just 5 years.
-Many Religious Studies classes are offered online or hybrid, with a variety of 1 day/week meeting options.
+Religious Studies classes are offered online or hybrid, with a variety of 1 day/week meeting options.